darktable-org/dtdocs/content/darkroom/organization/manage-module-layouts.md

 ![manage module layouts](./manage-module-layouts/manage-module-layouts.png#w100)

 This maintenance screen can be accessed from the _presets_ menu beside the module search box or module group icons (below the histogram in the darkroom view).
+Ctrl+click on the preset menu to open this screen directly.

+Settings are automatically saved when you exit the screen.
+Click _reset_ to abandon any changes made in the current session.

 # module controls

+## global controls

+The following global controls are available in the top panel of the screen.

-## preset list (left panel)
+preset

-The left-hand panel lists the currently-defined module layout presets.
-Those at the top of the list are fixed and cannot be altered.
-User-defined presets are placed at the bottom of the list.

-create
+: Select an existing module group preset.

+remove
+: Remove the current preset (user-defined presets only).

+duplicate
-: To create a new preset, populated with a minimal list of basic modules, click on the + button at the bottom of the left-hand panel.
-Alternatively click on the _duplicate_ button to the right of one of the existing module presets to copy that preset to a new one.
-The above screenshot shows a new preset named "user defined" which has been created by duplicating the "modules: default" preset.
+: Duplicate the current preset with a new name.
+The above screenshot shows a new preset named "user defined", which has been created by duplicating the "modules: default" preset.

-delete
-: Delete a user-defined preset with the X button.

 rename
-: Rename a preset using the text entry box at the top of the right-hand panel.
-Right-click to bring up a menu which can be used to copy, paste, select all, delete or insert an emoji)
+: Rename the current preset (user-defined presets only).
+Right-click to bring up a menu that can be used to copy, paste, select all, delete or insert an emoji).

-## preset settings (right panel)

-Change the settings for the selected preset

-### global controls

-At the top of the right panel, the following options can be set

-preset name
-: Choose a name for your preset.
+new
+: Create a new preset with a minimal list of modules.

 show search line
 : Choose whether to display the search bar below the module group icons

 show quick access panel
 : Choose whether to display the quick access panel.
-If checked, a new entry will appear in the bottom-right panel.
+If checked, a new entry will appear in the bottom-right panel to allow you to add/remove widgets.

+auto-apply this preset
+: Module group presets can be automatically applied based on the type of image being worked on.
+The check box indicates whether this preset currently has any auto-apply rules.
+Click on the gear icon to amend the auto-apply settings.
+See [presets](../processing-modules/presets.md) for details.

-## quick access & module groups
+## module groups

-The bottom section of the right-hand panel allows you to create and amend module groups for the selected preset.
+The bottom panel of the screen allows you to alter the quick access panel and module groups for the selected preset (user-defined presets only).

 add a group
-: Click on the + sign beside the "module groups" header to add a new group.
+: Click on the + sign beside the "module groups" label to add a new group.

 remove a group
-: Remove a group by clicking on the X button beside the header of that module group.
+: Remove a group by clicking on the X button beside the group name.

 add a module/widget
 : Add a module to a group, or a widget to the quick access panel, by clicking the + sign below the group name.
-Select the required module/widget from the list that appears.
+Select the required module/widget from the displayed list.

 remove a module/widget
 : Remove a module from a group, or a widget from the quick access panel, by clicking the X beside the module/widget name.

 change a group's icon
-: Change the icon assigned to a group by clicking on the existing group icon and selecting a new one from the drop-down list.
+: Change the icon assigned to a group by clicking on the existing group icon and selecting a new one from the displayed list.

 change the group order
-: Change order the groups are displayed in by clicking on the < and > buttons beside the group headers.
+: Change order in which the groups are displayed by clicking on the < and > buttons below the group names.

 rename a group
-: Rename a module group using the text entry box at the top of the module list.
-Right-click to bring up a menu which can be used to copy, paste, select all, delete or insert an emoji)
+: Rename a module group by clicking on the group name and typing.
+Right-click to bring up a menu that can be used to copy, paste, select all, delete or insert an emoji)

-Settings will be automatically saved when you exit the screen.
-Click _reset_ to reset the settings to the start of your editing session.